Modern technology has improved countless businesses processes. Companies are more connected, effective, and efficient than ever.

 - Links to a central tool or platform, so top-ups can be made quickly and all data can be viewed from anyway.

 - An easy method to store receipts - usually by taking a photo through a mobile app.

-What are the benefits of BECs?
+What are the benefits of expense cards?

 Most finance professionals will immediately recognize why this new technology is so exciting.
 But in the interest of clarity, here’s why you should be enthusiastic.

 The whole point of using any kind of company card is to be able to spend when the time comes.
 But the classic credit card is usually reserved for the chosen few - the CEO, a few executives, and maybe the office manager.